adithyab94/Disaster-Response-Pipeline-Project/README.md

 ## Project Motivation

-This project is to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages as a part of Udacity DSND program
+This project is to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages

 ## File Description